 - What are your current debts and expenses?

 - How much have you already saved for retirement, e.g. super, cash and other investments?

-Now that you have a clearer picture of your financial position, the next step is to work out where you want to be in the future:
+Now that you have a better picture of your financial position, the next step is to start dreaming about how you’d like to spend your time and what you will need in the future:

-- Will you ease into retirement by reducing your hours?
+- Will you ease into retirement or jump in with both feet?

 - What sort of lifestyle do you want in retirement?

 Think about all the things you plan to do, such as travel, volunteer work, spending time with family and friends, looking after your grandchildren or pursuing your hobbies.
 You should also consider where you’ll live, what car you’ll drive, your health and what you’ll do for entertainment.

 - How much will you need to fund your retirement?

 List all the things you plan to do in retirement, then use the retirement planner to work out how much you’re likely to need.
 Remember to take into account the average life expectancies in Australia, your own health, family longevity expectations and anticipated lifestyle.